ironhack-labs/lab-javascript-maze/README.md

 ## Deliverables
 In your starter code folder you will find every file you need to finish the game.
 Push every needed file to make your game work properly.

+## The Maze

-### Exercise
+### Iteration 1

 In the first part of this exercise, you have to complete the 10 levels of this game.
-Pay special attention to each level to see which code is created to solve the puzzles.
+Pay special attention to each level to see the code that is created to solve the puzzles.
 We will use this code later.

-In the level one we just have blocks to move forward, turn left, and turn right.
-In the following levels it will appear loops and conditional statements.
+In the first level, the solution will include block movements: forward, turn left, and turn right.
+In further levels, it will require loops and conditional statements.

 **Be careful, there is a maximum number of blocks you can use in each level!**